Chapter 1:

 Upon the cold, unyielding earth lay a herd of flesh and bone masses.
 They varied in size, but not to a noticeable degree.

-These masses that were individually drowning in lakes of fresh blood were the bodies of youth, dressed in white uniforms.
+These masses that were individually drowning in halos of their own blood were the bodies of youth, dressed in white uniforms.
 Of course, no longer white.
 The blood had long saturated them to a grotesque maroon.

 Droplets of blood merged into rivers out of the young man's neck; a hideous, loathsome wound appeared like a crimson waterfall.